Starting a Homeschool Co-Op: Getting into the Groove

 Have you ever considered starting a homeschool co-op?
 Are you currently part of a co-op, and if so, how do you like participating?
 What experience would you share with others considering joining or starting a homeschool co-op?

-11 Replies to “Starting a Homeschool Co-Op: Getting into the Groove”
+4 thoughts on “Starting a Homeschool Co-Op: Getting into the Groove

 1. I love this idea.
 Thanks for giving so much information.
 Doing something like this with my own girls would be a walk in the park, but to invite others would be a bit scary!
 You might just have helped give me the confidence to try!